architect/arc.codes.next/src/docs/en/guides/tutorials/developing-with-cloud-functions.md

 ```

 And that's it!
-Remember you can find [the example repo on GitHub.](https://github.com/architect/arc-example-login-flow)
+Remember you can find [the oauth guide here](https://learn.begin.com/basic/state/oauth)